wiserjuggler/wordpress-nginx-docker/README.md

-# Wordpress docker deployment using nginx, mariadb and phpmyadmin.
+# Wordpress docker deployment with nginx, mariadb and phpmyadmin.

 ## Prerequisites